 If imitation is the sincerest form of flattery, consider the Wilmington High School boys hockey team flattered.

-The Board of Selectmen sported blonde hair during Monday night’s meeting, similar to the look sported by Wildcat players as they skated to a state championship win with a 3-2 victory over Franklin at TD Garden.
+The Board of Selectmen sported blonde hair during Monday night’s meeting, similar to the look sported by Wildcat players as they with a at TD Garden.

 Michael McCoy, Michael Champoux, Michael Newhouse and Town Manager Michael Caira all slipped on wigs for the start of the meeting as the majority of players and coaches filled the room.